Gsbansal10/Averages-and-Allegation/Averages-Introduction.md

 Again, we get $A=21$.

 👉 Note that this property is true for any number of terms.
+Below, we have shown it for $5$ numbers also.

 ### Visualisation from the left end

 We can also visualise the average from one end, lets say $20$.

-See, if one number is $20$ and other one is also $20$, then the average would have been $20$ itself.
+See, if one number is $20$ and other one is also $20$, then the average would have been $20$ itself, as [explained above](#addition-of-a-new-item-to-a-group).
 We can visualise like this&mdash;

 $$ 20 \quad\text{ ------ A ------ } B $$